OfficeDev/open-xml-docs/docs/working-with-notes-slides.md

 ## Open XML SDK 2.5 NotesSlide Class
 The OXML SDK **NotesSlide** class represents the \<notes\> element defined in the Open XML File Format schema for PresentationML documents.
-Use the <span class="keyword">NotesSlide</span> class to manipulate individual
+Use the **NotesSlide** class to manipulate individual
 \<notes\> elements in a PresentationML document.

-Classes that represent child elements of the \<notes\> element and that are therefore commonly associated with the <span class="keyword">NotesSlide</span> class are shown in the following list.
+Classes that represent child elements of the \<notes\> element and that are therefore commonly associated with the **NotesSlide** class are shown in the following list.

 ### ColorMapOverride Class